kish-0/psswdmgn/README.md

 - Default security password is 'hi'

 ## Future
-- As of now, you cant delete or update passwords, a feature for which will be added in the future.
 - The security password is just stored in plain sight in the scripts code, which will be changed in the future.
 - Encryption might be added.
 ## License